simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Fri 15 May : Small updates to water, backend changes to particles, fix for memory leak
 Tue 12 May : Fix D3d12 shader build.
 Mon 11 May : Improve batch build script.
 Deploy Win64 shaders to API subdirectories.
 Mon 11 May : Updated binary readme and batches.